appsmithorg/appsmith-docs/README.md

 ---
 description: >-
-  Appsmith is an open-source javascript based development platform to build internal tools
+  Appsmith is an open-source javascript based development platform to build any internal application.
+Developers build admin panels, dashboards, workflows, or CRUD apps.

 ---

 # Introduction